Nextclade datasets

 --tag '2021-06-25T00:00:00Z' \

 In this case repeated downloads will always produce the same files.
-This is only recommended if you need strictly reproducible results and don’t care about updates.
+This is only recommended if you need strictly reproducible results and don’t want to automatically get the latest dataset version.
 Note that with stale data, new clades and other new features will not be available.
 For general use, we recommend to periodically download the latest version.

 💡️ Nextclade project hosts datasets on a very affordable file hosting, with edge caching.
 We don’t impose any rate limits.
 You are free to download these files reasonably often.
 For example, for a daily automated workflow it is recommended to download a fresh version of the dataset before every run.